 The undated image on the right (Fig.2) shows the premises that were built around 1832 but became ‘absorbed’ by Commercial Union in 1894.
 As can be seen further down this page S & W Kingdon were involved in supplying the structural metalwork for the premises as well as the ornamental ironwork adjacent to the pavement.

 One should note that the Commercial Union have evolved into different companies over the years since 1939.
 I am not familiar with the history of the Company but I believe them now to be part of AVIVA Plc who describe themselves as a Composite Insurer.
 Aviva have kindly provided this example of a West of England Policy header, dated 1851.
-The West of England head office at 238-240 High Street appears in the background to the right of King Arthur, Exeter Cathedral to the left.
+The West of England head office at 238-240 High Street appears in the background to the right of King Alfred, Exeter Cathedral to the left.

 Fig.7: 1851 West of England policy heading (click to enlarge)